grasmash/composer-scaffold/README.md

 Reference section for the configuration directives for the "composer-scaffold" section of the "extra" section of a `composer.json` file appear below.

 ### allowed-packages

+The `allowed-packages` configuration setting contains an orderd list of package names that will be used during the scaffolding phase.
 ```
 "allowed-packages": [
   "drupal/core",
 ],
 ```
 ### file-mapping

+The `file-mapping` configuration setting consists of a map from the destination path of the file to scaffold to a set of properties that control how the file should be scaffolded.

+The available properties are as follows:

+- mode: One of "replace", "append" or "skip".
+- path: The path to the source file to write over the destination file.
+- prepend-path: The path to the source file to prepend to the destination file, which must always be a scaffold file provided by some other project.
+- append-path: Like `prepend-path`, but appends content rather than prepends.
+- overwrite: If `false`, prevents a `replace` from happening if the destination already exists.

+The mode may be inferred from the other properties.
+If the mode is not specified, then the following defaults will be supplied:

+- replace: Selected if a `path` property is present, or if the entry's value is a string rather than a property set.
+- append: Selected if a `prepend-path` or `append-path` property is present.
+- skip: Selected if the entry's value is a boolean `false`.

+Examples:
 ```
 "file-mapping": {
   "[web-root]/sites/default/default.settings.php": {